notrobintaylor/fx_slipstream/README.md

 Parameters being modulated by the modulation™ are marked with **(M)** in the parameter menu.

-### Waveform enthusiast
+### envelope follower

 Tracks input amplitude and modulates the amount domain: parameters that control *how much* of the reverb effect is applied.
-Also feeds the amplitude to familiar peaks & valleys.
+Also feeds the amplitude to the envelope repeater.
 Set **sensitivity > off** to activate.

 | Parameter | Range | Default |
 |-----------|-------|---------|